Woodworking Essentials: Understanding the Drying Time of Wood Glue

 • Full Cure Time: 24 hours.

-• It is known for its water resistance and strength, making it ideal for both indoor and outdoor use.
+• This glue is celebrated for its water resistance and strength, making it suitable for both indoor and outdoor projects.

 3. Elmer’s Carpenter’s Wood Glue: